Use This Port Code List To Find LOCODEs, Port Names, and Seaport Codes For International Seaports.

 - A dry port is an inland facility directly connected to a seaport by road or rail.

 - A warm-water port is one where the water doesn’t freeze in wintertime, making them available all year round.

-Seaports can be broken down into two primary functions: cruise ports, for commercial passengers, and cargo ports.
-Cargo ports can then be further categorized as bulk or break bulk ports, which handle goods that need to be loaded in bulk or individually, and container ports, which handle any goods that need to be shipped in a container.
-Most cargo ports can handle all types of cargo, but it’s worth ensuring that you’re not dealing with a port that has specific regulations about what they can bring in that may affect your shipment.
+Seaports can be broken down into two primary types: cruise ports, for commercial passengers, and cargo ports.
+Cargo ports can then be further categorized as bulk port (also known as break bulk ports), which handle goods that need to be loaded in bulk or individually, and container ports, which handle any goods that need to be shipped in a container.
+Most cargo ports can handle all types of cargo, but it’s worth ensuring that you’re not dealing with a port that has specific regulations about what can be brought in that may affect your shipment.

 For more on key freight terms, check out our Freight Term Glossary.